TheImagingSource/tiscamera/README.md

 ## Where to go from here

-After installation you could try one of our examples or directly start with a gstreamer pipeline like:
+After installation you can try one of our examples or directly start with a gstreamer pipeline like:

 `gst-launch-1.0 tcambin ! videoconvert ! ximagesink`